0xLighthouse/signals/README.md

 This repo contains an `apps/` directory which contains our source code.
 In this directory you will find:

-1. `contracts`: Our solidity smart contracts
+1. `contracts`: Our solidity smart contracts [Docs](apps/contracts/README.md)
-2. `interface`: Our next.js web UI for interacting with the contracts
+2. `interface`: Our next.js web UI for interacting with the contracts [Docs](apps/interface/README.md)
-3. `simulations`: A start at running monte carlo simulations to prove the effectiveness of different weight curves (WIP)
+3. `simulations`: A start at running monte carlo simulations to prove the effectiveness of different weight curves (WIP - ignore for now)

 Each of these folders has its own readme for more technical details.